farmera/sare_grant/study_methods.md

 light presents a physiological burden to them.
 This is another generic spectral pattern that we can use: _lower NDVI values correlate with unhealthy, distressed plants_.

-[Section 3](kites_balloons_drones.md) discussed the various bands of reflected and captured light and how these may be used to facilitate an understanding of crop health.
-In [Section 5]() we will consider in greater detail how such principles allow us to manipulate the captured bands and reveal more interesting and specific patterns.
-In this section we will focus on general principles which makes all of this possible.

 ![](img/kite_image_fastie_lut.png)
 ###### Figure 1.